-These Simply Perfect Cranberry Orange Muffins are just exactly what you think of when you crave this classic flavour combination.
-Light and fluffy, lightly sweet and chock full of fresh cranberries!
+Exactly what you expect when you crave cranberry orange muffins!
+These Simply Perfect Cranberry Orange Muffins are light and fluffy, lightly sweet and chock full of fresh cranberries!

 Happy Saturday!
 If you're in the mood for a little weekend baking, you can't go wrong with these Cranberry Orange Muffins.
 These are just the latest in a growing collection of "Simply Perfect" recipes here on Seasons and Suppers.
 The recipes that get this special title are my go-to recipes, that just deliver a simply perfect and satisfying result every time.